open-telemetry/otel-arrow/README.md

 > Note 2: A future phase 2 of this project will focus on implementing end-to-end OTel Arrow to improve the overall
 > performance.

-## Testing and validation

-The testing of this package and the validation of the OTel Arrow encoding/decoding are the object of particular attention because of the central position of this package in the future OTel collector.

-Concerning the tests, the plan is to:
-- reach a test coverage close to 80% (currently ~62%).
-- add more fuzz tests on the encoding and decoding of OTel Arrow messages,
-- implement integration tests with the experimental collector (testbed implemented in the experimental collector).

-Concerning the encoding/decoding validation, the plan is to:
-- compare the OTLP entities before and after their conversion to OTel Arrow entities (done).
-- test the conversion procedure of the production data via a CLI tool or directly via the integration in the experimental collector (wip).

-A validation of the compression ratio stability is also part of the objectives.
-This validation will be performed on production data (see [Help us](#tests-and-benchmarks-on-real-production-data) section).

-## Help us!

-### Tests and benchmarks on real production data

-We strongly encourage community members to test this protocol extension on production data and report their results and potential problems.

-A beta version of this experimental collector will soon be available for this purpose.
-The testing procedure is described below:
-- ToDo

 ### Developers